strapi/documentation/developer-docs/latest/deployment/heroku.md

 });
 ```

-We also need to set the `NODE_ENV` variable on Heroku to `production` to ensure this new database configuration file is used.
+You also need to set the `NODE_ENV` variable on Heroku to `production` to ensure this new database configuration file is used.

 ```bash
 heroku config:set NODE_ENV=production